seahorn/seahorn/README.md

 #About#

-An LLVM based verification framework.
+An automated analysis framework for LLVM-based languages.

 #License#
 SeaHorn is distributed under a modified BSD license.
 See [license.txt](license.txt) for details.